mustafaCLI/Austine-Crime-Analysis-in-Bigquery-SQL-/README.md

 ![image](https://github.com/mustafaCLI/Austine-Crime-Analysis-in-Bigquery-SQL-/assets/121651184/2edb7037-26e5-4b46-932e-c7f62e49c50e)
 ## Insight:
 Clearly seen more than 80% of crimes are not solved yet, amongst max are related to theft description.
 ## Q4.
-Top 10 Crimes description by % which are not cleared yet.
+Top 10 Crimes description by % of total which are not cleared yet.
 ``` sql
 select t2.description, t2.All_Crime_reported,
 concat(round(((t1.not_cleared) * 100)/(t2.All_Crime_reported),2),"%") as not_clreared,